karimboubouh/Thermal-PEPTM/README.md

 ## Energy Analysis

-To perform energy analysis of P3 on the Linux server (Ubuntu 20.04), we developed two methods of energy readings:
+To perform energy analysis of PePTM on the Linux server (Ubuntu 20.04), we developed two methods of energy readings:

 - Evaluating the whole program by running the `run.sh` script.
 - Evaluating a given method of the algorithm using python decorators.